Alter-Net-codes/SkyOS/readme.md

 Install a python interpreter and then install the source code and run kernel.py:
 `C:\Users\<username>\Downloads\SkyOS-(version)\kernel\kernel.py`
 ### macOS
-Install the source code (May need to install python3 since macOS only comes pre-installed with python2) and run kernel.py:
+Install the source code (You need to install python3 since macOS only comes pre-installed with python2) and run kernel.py:
  `python3 /Users/<username>/Downloads/SkyOS-(version)/kernel/kernel.py`